Voting early is easy!

 During early voting, a registered voter who has moved from the county in which he or she is registered to a new county of residence in Texas, and who will not be registered to vote in the new county before election day, may be eligible to vote a “limited ballot."
-A limited ballot allows you to vote on candidates common to both counties.
+A limited ballot allows you to vote on state and national races.

 Voters may request more voting hours!